🚧Work in Progress🚧

 Circulatory system revealed with RBX cameras.

 Blue & Purple (Veins, Under-oxygenated Blood) Now come the blues and purples.
 Depending on the character’s gender, these regions will be quite different.
-For males, it will be the entire lower jaw, while for females it will be limited to around the mouth.
+For males, it’ll be the entire lower jaw, while for females it’ll be limited to around the mouth.
 In addition, both genders will have it under the eyes.

 Use purple very lightly and sparingly to exaggerate it further in areas like the center of the lips and maybe a little blob under the eyes.